openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Scaling a Cluster
 -----------------
-1) From the Data Processing/Clusters page, click on the "Scale Cluster" button of the row that contains the cluster that you want to scale
+1) From the Data Processing/Clusters page (Clusters tab), click on the "Scale Cluster" button of the row that contains the cluster that you want to scale

 2) You can adjust the numbers of instances for existing Node Group Templates